-Sterling's craft was refined by Pep Guardiola and Mikel Arteta at Manchester City, with the coaching tandem helping Sterling mature and evolve into one of the best wingers in the world.
-He’s adept off both flanks, but he was at his very best for City while functioning as an inverted winger off the left.
+Sterling's craft was refined by Pep Guardiola and Mikel Arteta at Manchester City, with the coaching tandem helping him mature and evolve into one of the best wingers in the world.
+Sterling is adept off both flanks but was at his very best for City while functioning as an inverted winger off the left.

 The four-time Premier League winner has been somewhat inefficient in front of goal for Chelsea so far, but he has years of credit in the bank and should turn his form around at Stamford Bridge.

-Luis Diaz always seemed tailor-made for Jurgen Klopp's Liverpool after the Reds swooped under Tottenham’s nose for the Colombia international in January 2022.
+Luis Diaz has looked tailor-made for Jurgen Klopp's Liverpool ever since the Reds swooped for the Colombia international in January 2022.